redhat-cop/aap_configuration_extended/roles/aap_rules_validation/README.md

-# controller_rules_validation
+# aap_rules_validation

-An ansible role which audit the declared controller configuration and validate it against a set of user-defined rules.
+An ansible role which audit the declared AAP configuration and validate it against a set of user-defined rules.

 At the end of the role's execution, a structured data list and human readable report are generated containing the detected violations.

+The actual version of the role supports only the controller component

 ## Requirements